The Royal Calendar

 » 365.25 solar years = 1 Sothic cycle «

-So while Earth travels around the Sun every 365.25 cycles, the Sun also travels around Sirius every 365.25 cycles.
+So while Earth travels around the Sun every 365.25 cycles, the Sun travels around Sirius every 365.25 cycles, too.
 Indeed, these patterns are actually based on the sacred lotus that gives birth to star systems.
+It means that Earth is harmonic and part of a cosmic wheel that turns far out into the galaxy.

 When the Moon “occults” the Sun during an eclipse it happens when the Moon and the Sun have the same elliptical longitude.
-When this New Moon eclipses the vernal equinox Sun the energy of rebirth can be profoundly felt on Earth.
-This implied that the Zep Tepi calendar began on a supermoon: the closest lunar approach to Earth that coincided with a vernal equinox, new Moon and solar eclipse.
-No surprises then, that the Egyptians chose this special alignment as the starting year for their calendar.
+When this new moon eclipses the vernal equinox sun the energy of REBIRTH can be profoundly felt on Earth.
+This implied that the Zep Tepi calendar began with the ultimate cosmic trifecta: a solar eclipse on the vernal equinox in Leo.

 Four swings plus one.